cedricoeldorf/proba-v-super-resolution-challenge/Readme.md

 1. **Fast Super Resolution CNN  (FSRCNN)**

+  As Occam's Razor states, sometimes the simplest solution is the best.
 Although still widely in use, this is a relatively simple and straight-forward network consisting only of three parts.

   ![](assets/Readme-710462ac.png)

   Namely a filter, a non-linear mapping and then reconstruction.
+It was decided to start-off with this simpler model and then work our way up to more complex models once the problem is better understood.

 2. **Channel-Wise and Spatial Feature Modulation network (CSFM)**